MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-telemetry-analytics-queries.md

 ### Custom Dimensions: QnAMaker

 QnAMaker instrumentation stores its data in the following Custom Dimensions fields.
+To enable logging of personal information like questions/answers, the [logPersonalInformation](https://docs.microsoft.com/en-us/javascript/api/botbuilder-ai/qnamaker?view=botbuilder-ts-latest#logpersonalinformation) parameter should be set to true in the constructor of the [QnAMakerClass](https://docs.microsoft.com/en-us/javascript/api/botbuilder-ai/qnamaker?view=botbuilder-ts-latest#qnamaker-qnamakerendpoint--qnamakeroptions--bottelemetryclient--boolean-)

 | **Field**       | **Description**            | **Sample Values**                                            |
 | --------------- | -------------------------- | ------------------------------------------------------------ |